vancluever/aws-runas/README.md

 Usage:
   aws-runas [options] COMMAND ARGS

-If COMMAND is omitted, the default shell (/bin/sh) will launch.
+If COMMAND is omitted, the default shell ($SHELL, /bin/sh, or cmd.exe, depending on your system) will launch.

 [options] are:
   -p, --path=<s>       Path to the AWS config file